-As the oldest pub in Leeds, the history of the Whitlocks Ale House makes it a must-visit.
-First opened in 1715 as the Turks Head, it was renamed Whitlocks when it was taken over by the Whitlock family in the 1880s.
+As the oldest pub in Leeds, the history of the Whitlock's Ale House makes it a must-visit.
+First opened in 1715 as the Turks Head, it was renamed Whitlock's when it was taken over by the Whitlock family in the 1880s.
 You’ll be transported back in time when you enter the traditional pub - the space is small and cosy and decorated with dark wood and stained glass.
-Sit and enjoy one of the reasonably priced ales, of which there is a huge selection, and order some pub grub from the quintessential menu.
-If you’re lucky with the weather, the pub has a beer garden to catch some winter rays.
+Sit and enjoy one of the reasonably priced ales, of which there is a vast selection, and order some pub grub from the traditional menu.
+If you’re lucky with the weather, the pub has a beer garden to catch some rays.

-From Leeds Train Station, Whitlocks Ale House is a speedy seven-minute walk through the city centre via New Station Street.
+Getting to Whitlocks Ale House: From Leeds train station, Whitlocks Ale House is a speedy seven-minute walk through the city centre via New Station Street.

 Kirkstall Bridge Inn

-If you fancy some culture before your pint, it’s worth taking the bus trip to Kirkstall.
-It’s a beautiful part of Leeds that is often overlooked.
-Jump on a bus outside Leeds Train Station and you will arrive at the remains of Kirkstall Abbey 15 minutes later.
-Kirkstall Abbey is one of Leeds’s top historical sites and boasts historic architecture amid a haven of wildlife and greenery.
-After you’ve spent some time exploring the abbey, it’s a 10-minute walk to the Bridge Inn Pub.
-Serving a brilliant beer selection brewed on the banks of the Leeds and Liverpool canal, and with fresh and reasonably priced food, the Bridge Inn is the perfect place to stop and spend a relaxing afternoon after wandering the ruins of the ancient abbey.
+If you fancy some culture before your pint, it’s worth taking the trip to Kirkstall - in fact, it is one of our favourite free things to do in the city.
+Kirkstall Abbey is one of Leeds’s top historical sites, boasting historic architecture amid a haven of wildlife and greenery.
+After you’ve spent some time exploring the abbey, it’s a 10-minute walk to the Bridge Inn pub.
+Serving a brilliant beer selection brewed on the banks of the Leeds and Liverpool canals and with fresh and reasonably priced food, the Bridge Inn is the perfect place to stop and spend a relaxing afternoon after wandering the ruins of the ancient abbey.

-If you want to skip the abbey and go straight to the pub, you can get the 508 or 670 bus towards Halifax from outside Leeds Train Station.
+Getting to Kirkstall Bridge Inn: If you want to skip the abbey and go straight to the pub, you can get the bus from outside Leeds station.
 From Kirkstall Abbey, you can walk to the Bridge Inn via Abbey Road in 10 minutes.

 The Cross Keys

-With an impressive range of craft and real ales, and a wide selection of wines and spirits, you’ll easily spend hours in this city gem.
+With an impressive range of craft and real ales and a wide selection of wines and spirits, you’ll easily spend hours in this city gem.
 And the food is great too!
 Amongst its award-winning Sunday roasts, The Cross Keys’ seasonal menu is one to explore.
-The pub was the only one in Leeds to feature in the Michelin Guide’s Eating Out in Pubs 2017!

-From Leeds Train Station, you can walk to The Cross Keys pub via Neville Lane in just under 10 minutes.
+Getting to The Cross Keys: From Leeds station, you can walk to The Cross Keys pub via Neville Lane in just under 10 minutes.

 You’ll think you’ve stepped back in time when you enter The Adelphi.
 With period décor similar to that of an original Victorian tavern, this is a popular Leeds local that has stood the test of time.
 For newcomers, The Adelphi’s layout can seem confusing as you navigate through the building.
-Four rooms, all with their own individual look may seem a bit misplaced but it’s all part of the charm.
-The small bar offers local real ales alongside brews from further afield, and the kitchen serves traditional British pub grub, as well as international dishes.
-They have a weekly rotation of three local and two guest ales, so you're always guaranteed to try something new.
-The Adelphi is certainly one of the best pubs in Leeds.
+Four rooms with their own individual look may seem a bit misplaced, but it’s all part of the charm.
+The small bar offers local real ales alongside brews from further afield, and the kitchen serves traditional British pub grub as well as international dishes.
+They regularly rotate their beers on offer, so you're likely to try something new.
+The Adelphi is undoubtedly one of the best pubs in Leeds.

-From Leeds Train Station, the Adelphi is a seven-minute walk via Bridge End.
+Getting to the Adelphi: From Leeds station, the Adelphi is a seven-minute walk via Bridge End.

 The Dry Dock

-The Leeds Brewery Pub is one of the closest pints to Leeds Train Station, this modern pub has become one of Leeds’s best-known watering holes.
-A recent refurb has jazzed up the pub’s small, but funky, roof terrace and there’s plenty of room inside too.
+The Leeds Brewery Tap is one of the closest points to Leeds Train Station, this modern pub has become one of Leeds’s best-known watering holes.
+A recent refurb has jazzed up the pub’s small but funky roof terrace, but there’s plenty of room inside too.
 Serving a wide selection of craft beer, Yorkshire ales, wines, spirits and soft drinks, as well as fresh locally sourced food, it’s a great place to spend an afternoon.
-Stay for ‘just one more’ then make your way to your platform to catch the train home.
+Stay for ‘just one more’, then go to your platform to catch the train home.